georgesuarez/CSE-570/Labs/Lab1/README.md

 _Accepts L = (a|b)* abb_

-The input to the DFA should be a string; inthe course of processing this string character-by-character, the DFA will undergo the specified state transitions.
+The input to the DFA should be a string; in the course of processing this string character-by-character, the DFA will undergo the specified state transitions.
 The DFA accepts the string if it is in an accepting state when it has consumed its' input; otherwise it rejects the string.

 ## Deliverables:
-Program source code, with internal documentation
+>Program source code, with internal documentation
-Test results : use strings that are in L, and strings not in L
+>Test results : use strings that are in L, and strings not in L